kaizen4dev/odin-ruby/README.md

-# odin-ruby
+# Mastermind

-Projects from ruby course of The Odin Project curriculum.
+Solution for Mastermind project in ruby course of The Odin Project curriculum.